 What is a Will?

-A Will is a legal document that clearly expresses your wishes as to how your property is to be divided after your death.
+A Will is a legal document that clearly expresses your wishes for how your property is to be divided after your death.

 Do I need a Will?

-If you wish for your property to be distributed in a way that it provides benefits to your family, friends, neighbours or even organisations such as charities then you should have an up to date Will reflecting your wishes.
+If you wish for your property to be distributed so that it provides benefits to your family, friends, neighbours or even organisations such as charities, you should have an up to date Will reflecting your wishes.

 Studies have shown that at least 45% of Australians do not have a valid Will.
-If you die without a Will your property which forms your estate will be distributed according to a pre-determined formula and, if your only living relatives are more distant than cousins, your estate will be distributed to the State (Crown).
+If you die without a will, the property that forms your estate will be distributed according to a pre-determined formula.
+If your only living relatives are more distant than cousins, your estate will be distributed to the State (Crown).